-But if even after seven months, he displays the aforementioned behaviour, you might want to consider a regular checkup.
+But if even after seven months, he displays the aforementioned behaviour, you might want to mention this to the doctor on your baby’s next checkup.

 As your little one nears his biggest milestone (turning one) you may notice him wanting to stand on his own.
 He might also try to talk and become more active with his toys.